Team-BANERUS/poketwo-Autocatcher/CONTRIBUTING.md

 - Forking the Repo.
 - Referring to Other Person.

-<h2>WE am Really Thankful,If you are Contributing by Any Mehod Mentioned Above.</h2>
+<h2>WE am Really Thankful, 💝 If you are Contributing by Any Mehod Mentioned Above.</h2>